bmorelli25/CSS-Clock/README.md

 # CSS-Clock
-A simple clock built with CSS + JS
+A simple clock built with CSS + JS that the displays the current time in analog format.

 ![Screenshot](https://raw.githubusercontent.com/bmorelli25/css-clock/master/screenshot.jpg "Screenshot")